Slicer/Slicer/Docs/user_guide/getting_started.md

 - Open the tar.gz archive and copy directory to the location of your choice.
 Run the Slicer executable.
 - Remove the directory to uninstall

+**Note:** Slicer is expected to work on the vast majority of desktop and server Linux distributions.
+The system is required to provide at least GLIBC 2.17 and GLIBCCC 3.4.19.
+For more details, read [here](https://www.python.org/dev/peps/pep-0599/#the-manylinux2014-policy).

+#### Debian / Ubuntu
 The following may be needed on fresh debian or ubuntu:

     sudo apt-get install libpulse-dev libnss3 libglu1-mesa
     sudo apt-get install --reinstall libxcb-xinerama0

-**Note:** Slicer is expected to work on the vast majority of desktop and server Linux distributions.
-The system is required to provide at least GLIBC 2.17 and GLIBCCC 3.4.19.
-For more details, read [here](https://www.python.org/dev/peps/pep-0599/#the-manylinux2014-policy).
+#### ArchLinux
+ArchLinux runs the `strip` utility by default; this needs to be disabled in order to run Slicer binaries.

 ## Using Slicer